Google Cloud · ADP

 The ADP serves as a natural stepping stone toward Google Cloud's Professional Data Engineer certification, one of the most recognized and well-compensated cloud certifications available.
 While Google Cloud does not publish salary figures, data engineering and analytics roles on Google Cloud in the United States typically command salaries ranging from $100,000 to $150,000 annually depending on experience and location.
 Holding an Associate-level Google Cloud certification also qualifies candidates for Google Cloud partner program benefits and demonstrates a commitment to the platform that is increasingly requested in job descriptions for cloud data roles.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 1089 questions.

 Explanation